cchitsiang/awesome-stars/README.md

 - [photoprism/photoprism](https://github.com/photoprism/photoprism) - AI-Powered Photos App for the Decentralized Web 🌈💎✨
 - [tierrun/tier](https://github.com/tierrun/tier) - The easiest way to add pricing to your SaaS.
 Get billing over with.
 - [eleven-sh/cli](https://github.com/eleven-sh/cli) - A CLI to create code sandboxes with automatic HTTPS and long running processes in your cloud provider account
-- [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
 - [vanus-labs/vanus](https://github.com/vanus-labs/vanus) - Vanus is a Serverless, event streaming system with processing capabilities.
 It easily connects SaaS, Cloud Services, and Databases to help users build next-gen Event-driven Applications.
 - [thangchung/go-coffeeshop](https://github.com/thangchung/go-coffeeshop) - ☕ A practical event-driven microservices demo built with Golang.
 Nomad, Consul Connect, Vault, and Terraform for deployment